adidoshi/adidoshi/README.md

 # Hello there!👋
-📍 I'm **Aditya Doshi**, currently upskilling in Full Stack MERN Web Development & having hands-on creating real-world projects.
+📍 I'm **Aditya Doshi**, Full Stack MERN Web Developer, here is my journey of creating real-time world projects.

 📍 Exploring new technologies gradually with enthusiasm.
-I like the process of learnings, implementation, debugging while programming which will for sure be a key to reach my end goal.
+I like the process of learnings, implementation, debugging while programming which will help me to grow.

 📍 My technical skills include :
 - Languages : **JavaScript**